Colorado State Highway 7 (CO 7) Bus Rapid Transit (BRT) Development

-In conjunction with collaborating partners, Boulder County is assisting with the development of bus rapid transit along this corridor to eventually extend from Brighton to Boulder.
+In conjunction with collaborating partners, Boulder County is assisting with the development of bus rapid transit along the Colorado State Highway 7 (CO 7) corridor to eventually extend from Brighton to Boulder.
 This project started with the Northwest Area Mobility Study and has included the development of a Planning and Environmental Linkages (PEL) study from Brighton to Lafayette, another PEL from Lafayette to Boulder and the Boulder East Arapahoe Plan within the city of Boulder.
 The project is in the Preliminary Engineering phase and is being managed by CDOT.
-The CO-7 Coalition approved moving forward in January 2021 using a Corridor Development Plan, which establishes the overall framework for which components on the corridor move into preliminary engineering and develops a schedule for when each component will be completed.
+The CO 7 Coalition approved moving forward in January 2021 using a Corridor Development Plan, which establishes the overall framework for which components on the corridor move into preliminary engineering and develops a schedule for when each component will be completed.

 These studies have focused on how to accommodate future projected growth along the corridor and increase options for the traveling public.
 Bus Rapid Transit is an important part of recommendations and includes a variety of treatment options, including queue jump lanes and transit signal priority.
 This image shows an illustrative example of an intersection with queue jump lanes for transit with a widened intersection.